 How Does Physical Exercise Benefit Your Heart?

-- Regular physical exercise helps in the breakdown of triglyceride and takes care of high blood pressure.
+- Regular exercise helps break down triglycerides and manage high blood pressure.

 - Daily workouts will also help in the strengthening of heart muscles.
-With stronger muscles, the heart can pump blood more effectively to the lungs and other body parts.
+The heart can pump blood more effectively to the lungs and other body parts with stronger muscles.
 The body enjoys enough oxygen supply, which improves the functionality of muscles and other body organs, including the heart.

-- Studies also show that physical exercise helps widen blood vessels, which increases their blood capacity and their ability to get rid of waste.
+- Studies also show that moderate exercise helps widen blood vessels, increasing their blood capacity and ability to eliminate waste.

 - Regular physical exercise also results in the formation of good cholesterol (HDL).

-- Physical exercise helps burn calories and maintain a healthy weight by burning excess fat.
-Obesity and being overweight are risk factors for heart disease.
+- Physical exercise like brisk walking helps burn calories and maintain a healthy weight by burning excess fat.

-Cigarette smoking is a leading cause of death in the United States, with one out of every five people dying of related illnesses.
+Cigarette smoking is an example of an unhealthy habit.
+It's a leading cause of death in the United States, with one out of every five people dying of related illnesses.
 The good news is that it is preventable.
-Smoking has health implications for all parts of the body and blood cells.
+But unfortunately, smoking has health implications for all parts of the body and blood cells.

 Smoking damages the structure of the heart and its functions, leading to arteriosclerosis.
-The condition results in hardening and narrowing of blood vessels due to the formation of a waxy plague.
-With this condition, the body's blood flow is limited, and some organs cells might suffer from insufficient oxygen and die.
-When this happens to the blood vessels supplying the heart, it leads to ischemic heart disease whereby the individual suffers from arrhythmias, heart failure, and heart attack.
+The condition results in the hardening and narrowing of blood vessels due to the formation of a waxy plague.
+With this condition, the body's blood flow is limited, and some organ cells might suffer from insufficient oxygen and die.
+When this happens to the blood vessels supplying the heart, it leads to ischemic heart disease, whereby the individual suffers from arrhythmias, heart failure, and heart attack.

 Cholesterol is an essential component in the body as it is a significant component of cell membranes.
-It also helps in the formation of hormones such as adrenal hormones, testosterone, and estrogen.
+It also helps form hormones such as adrenal hormones, testosterone, and estrogen.
 Cholesterol is a significant factor in the production of vitamin D, production of bile acids,

 The body manufactures cholesterol from the food we eat.
 There is good and bad cholesterol.
 While bad cholesterol clogs blood vessels, the bad cholesterol gets rid of the bad cholesterol.
 The significant sources of cholesterol are animal products such as meat, eggs, and full dairy.
-The healthy food choices we saw earlier will help in keeping your cholesterol in check.
-Certain foods have been proven to lower cholesterol levels, including sunflower oil(polyunsaturated oil), oats, legumes, saponins containing foods such as alfalfa sprouts and chickpeas.
+The healthy food choices we saw earlier will help keep your cholesterol in check.
+Certain foods have been proven to lower cholesterol levels, including sunflower oil(polyunsaturated oil), oats, legumes, and saponins-containing foods such as alfalfa sprouts and chickpeas.

 While some cases of cholesterol are diet-related, others are genetic.
-Genetic cholesterol is not easily controlled through diet and lifestyle changes.
-Therefore, it is necessary to get clinical advice and medications to take care of heightened levels of cholesterol.
+Unfortunately, genetic cholesterol is not easily controlled through diet and lifestyle changes.
+Therefore, getting clinical advice and medications is necessary to manage heightened cholesterol levels.

-To keep your heart healthy, it is essential to keep monitoring your blood pressure levels.
+To keep your heart and blood vessels healthy, it is essential to keep monitoring your blood pressure levels.
 High blood pressure or hypertension over time affects the heart and blood vessels.
 High blood pressure damages arteries that carry blood to the heart.
-These vessels can be damaged and blocked, preventing blood flow leading to a heart attack.
+These vessels can be damaged and blocked, preventing blood flow and leading to a heart attack.

 Hypertension overworks the heart, and it sometimes causes the heart to enlarge, reducing the ability to function normally.

-The only way you can keep your blood pressure in check is through regular tests.
+Regular check-ups are the only way to keep your blood pressure in check.
 It is also essential to know the signs of high blood pressure to act when you experience similar symptoms.
 Also important is to be aware of the risk factors to reduce the risk of battling the condition.

 People with diabetes are at a higher risk of developing heart problems.
-High blood glucose damages blood vessels.
+This is because high blood glucose damages blood vessels.
 It also destroys the nerves that control the functioning of the heart and blood vessels.
 The damages result over prolonged periods.
 People who have diabetes are twice more likely to suffer heart problems than others.
-Therefore, it is essential to manage blood sugar levels and keep them at normal as much as possible.
+Therefore, managing blood sugar levels and keeping them as normal as possible is essential.

-It is essential to keep regular checks up on your blood sugar level.
-There are recommended lifestyles and medications for diabetes people that help prevent blood sugar from going up.
+It is essential to keep regular checks on your blood sugar level to ensure a healthy heart.
+There are recommended lifestyles and medications for diabetes that help prevent blood sugar from increasing.
 It is also essential to be aware of the signs of high blood sugar/diabetes and risk factors.
-Some conditions and habits listed in this article are high-risk factors combined with diabetes, heightening the risk of heart disease.
-They include smoking, alcohol, obesity, high cholesterol levels, and genetic factors.
+Some conditions and habits in this article are high-risk factors combined with diabetes, heightening the risk of heart disease.
+They include smoking, alcohol, obesity, high cholesterol, and genetic factors.

 Stress is a normal body reaction aimed at protecting the person.
-High levels of stress can be damaging to a person, and stress management is critical.
-When the body is under stress, it produces a hormone known as cortisol.
+However, high-stress levels can damage a person, and stress management is critical.
+When the body is under stress, it produces a hormone called cortisol.
 Over time, high levels of cortisol cause an increase in blood sugar, blood pressure, triglycerides, and blood cholesterol.
 All these conditions are risk factors for heart disease.

-While moderate drinking promotes heart health, too much alcohol is bad for your health.
-If you care about your heart health, you will need to take alcohol in moderation.
+While moderate drinking promotes heart health, too much alcohol harms your health.
+If you care about your heart health, you must take alcohol in moderation.
 High levels of alcohol affect the heart muscles, resulting in cardiomyopathy—binge drinking results in arrhythmias (irregular heartbeats linked to heart attack).
 Heavy drinking is also a significant cause of high blood pressure, a risk factor for heart disease.

-Obesity and being overweight lead to health problems such as high cholesterol, diabetes, and hypertension, both of which are risk factors for heart problems.
+Being overweight is a major risk for heart disease.
+It can lead to health problems such as high cholesterol, diabetes, and hypertension, risk factors for heart problems.

-Apart from these conditions, the excess weight can bring about injury to the heart muscles.
+Apart from these conditions, excess weight can bring about injury to the heart muscles.
 As the heart gets overworked by the body's demands, it wears down, and the individual can suffer heart failure.
-If you suspect yourself to be overweight, you take measurements of your BMI and shed the extra weight to reduce heart problems.
+Therefore, if you suspect yourself overweight, you take measurements of your BMI or Body Mass Index and shed extra body weight to reduce heart problems.